j178/leetgo/README.md

 > [!NOTE]
 > Password authentication is not recommended, and it is not supported by `leetcode.com`.

+You can put environment variables in a `.env` file in the project's root directory, and `leetgo` will automatically read them.

 ## Advanced Usage

 ### `testcases.txt`